ViewComponent/view_component/docs/known_issues.md

 # Known issues

+_Want to help address these issues?
+PRs are welcome!_

 ## turbo_frame_tag double rendering or scrambled HTML structure

 When using `turbo_frame_tag` inside a ViewComponent, the template may be rendered twice.
 See [https://github.com/github/view_component/issues/1099](https://github.com/github/view_component/issues/1099).